1. What's your story? Where are you from?

-I believe that everyone can make art, as long as it’s thoughtful, but I think great artists always try to break boundaries, and constantly challenge themselves.
+I believe that everyone can make art, as long as it’s thoughtful, but I think great artists always try to break boundaries and constantly challenge themselves.
 My preferred works are those that are expressive, opinion-oriented and honest.
 In my own works, I always pay attention to the story I want to tell, also the texture and color, I think that brings life to my work.
-I enjoy looking at pictures of architecture, landscape, universe or vintage poster.
+I enjoy looking at pictures of architecture, landscape, universe or vintage posters.

 3. What is your favourite medium and why?

 I do most of my work digitally now, that way adjustments are easier to make.
-Yet I still found drawing on paper irreplaceable, traditional medias like acrylic, watercolor, or collages are still something I enjoy doing.
+Yet I still found drawing on paper irreplaceable, traditional mediums like acrylic, watercolor, or collages are still something I enjoy doing.
 I was doing a lot of sketches all the time, now I need to go back and do so.